katefike/sage/README.md

 ```

-### Getting mbox files from your Gmail account
+### Getting an mbox file from your Gmail account
 For local development, you can use your real forwaded alert emails by downloading an mbox file from your email provider.
 [Google has instructions on how to get the mbox files from your gmail account.](https://support.google.com/accounts/answer/3024190)

+An mbox file containing your real, private data should go into `docker/mailserver/test_data/real-data/` (gitignored).
+Define the subdirectory and file name using the environment variable `PRE_LOAD_MBOX`.
+The MX only loads a single mbox file.

-If mbox files are changed, don't forget to restart the mail server docker container; the mbox file's emails are loaded into the server on docker compose up when docker/mailserver/entrypoint.sh runs.
+If mbox file is changed, don't forget to rebuild the mail server docker container.

 # Useful Commands
 ## Server